 "This is an exciting day for us," Levin said in a press release.
 "We want to give the cannabis industry and the company's believers the opportunity to share this moment with us before the High Times becomes a huge public corporation."

-The company plans to invest in creating more extensive content, launching product and display brands, and producing events at the head of their famous cannabis festival - Cannabis Cap.
+The company plans to invest in creating more extensive content, launching product and display brands, and producing events at their head - the famous cannabis festival that they own - Cannabis Cap.

 The Times has recently announced a fairly respectable recruitment: the former Mexican president, Vicente Fox, Supports known legalization, joining the company management.

 "Vicente Fox brings international contacts and decades of experience in business, politics and public policy," Levin said. , Is a leader with receipts whose unique experience will bring great value to the Times as it expands into additional areas. "

 The company reports recent expansion of operations, with 275 reaching a million page views a month on the site - an increase of 425% over the previous year - and an increase of 20% in profits.

 On the other hand, an Israeli investor with whom we spoke argues that caution should be exercised And avoid Of the investment in the project: "They are on the decline, the hard copies are not sold and they concentrate mainly on productions that do not succeed as expected.
 They are in debt of 6 million euros to the Dutch, have not paid taxes on the cannabis cap for 30 a year, and more trouble. "